OpenConext/OpenConext-oidcng/README.md

   "token_type": "Bearer"
 }
 ```

 ### [client JWT](#client-jwt)

 The authorization endpoint also accepts signed JWT's from the RP.
-To verify the signature the signing certificate is required.
+To verify the signature the signing certificate is
+required.
 This can be configured in Manage.

 For testing purposes a keypair can be generated:

 ```
 openssl genrsa -out "oidc.key" 2048
 openssl req -new -key "oidc.key" -out "oidc.csr" openssl x509 -req -sha256 -days 1095 -in "oidc.csr" -signkey "oidc.key" -out "oidc.crt"
 cat oidc.crt |head -n -1 |tail -n +2 | tr -d '\n'
 ```

 On a Mac you can issue the same commands with `ghead` instead of `head` after you install `coreutils`:

 ```
 cat oidc.crt |ghead -n -1 |tail -n +2 | tr -d '\n'
 ```

 ### [Key rollover](#key-rollover)

-The OpenID Connect Provider has administrator endpoints to rollover both the signing keys as the symmetric keys.
-The signing keys are used to
+The OpenID Connect Provider has administrator endpoints to roll over both the signing keys as the symmetric keys.
+The
+signing keys are used to
 sign and verify the JWT tokens.
 The symmetric keys are used to encrypt and decrypt the user claims in the access_token.

 To rollover the signing key and clean up unreferenced signing keys:

 ```
 curl -u oidcng:secret "http://localhost:8080/manage/force-signing-key-rollover"
 ```

 To rollover the symmetric key and clean up unreferenced symmetric keys:

 ```
 curl -u oidcng:secret "http://localhost:8080/manage/force-symmetric-key-rollover"
 ```

 ## [SAML metadata](#saml-metadata)

 The metadata is generated on the fly and is displayed on http://localhost:8080/saml2/service-provider-metadata/oidcng

 ## [Trusted Proxy](#trusted-proxy)

-OpenConext-OIDC is a proxy for SP's that want to use OpenConnect ID instead of SAML to provide their Service to the federation members.
+OpenConext-OIDC is a proxy for SP's that want to use OpenConnect ID instead of SAML to provide their Service to the
+federation members.
 Therefore the WAYF and ARP must be scoped for the requesting SP (and not this OIDC SP).
-This works if the OIDC-proxy is configured with the `coin:trusted_proxy` and `redirect.sign` settings in Manage.
+This works if the OIDC-proxy is
+configured with the `coin:trusted_proxy` and `redirect.sign` settings in Manage.

 ## [Consent](#consent)

-Running OIDC-NG on localhost you can test the consent page by visiting
+Running OIDC-NG on localhost, you can test the consent page by visiting
 [the consent page](http://localhost:8080/oidc/authorize?scope=openid&response_type=code&redirect_uri=http%3A%2F%2Flocalhost%3A3000%2Fredirect&state=example&prompt=consent&nonce=example&client_id=playground_client&response_mode=query)

 ## Device Code Flow(#device_code_flow)

 OpenConext-OIDC also supports the [Device Authorization Grant](https://datatracker.ietf.org/doc/html/rfc8628).
+Start the
-Start the OIDC-NG server
+OIDC-NG server
 on localhost and request for an `device_token` posting to the new endpoint:

 ```
 curl -H "Content-Type: application/x-www-form-urlencoded" -X POST -d "client_id=mock-sp&scope=openid,groups&prompt=login&acr_values=https%3A%2F%2Feduid.nl%2Ftrust%2Flinked-institution&login_hint=https%3A%2F%2Flogin.test2.eduid.nl" "http://localhost:8080/oidc/device_authorization" | jq .
 ```

 Note that the client must be configured with the `urn:ietf:params:oauth:grant-type:device_code` grant_type.
+Only the
-Only the parameter client_id is required.
+parameter client_id is required.
 The return value contains the URL intended for the user to visit:

 ```
 {
     "interval": 1,